Birth control and infertility: Does using birth control hurt my chances of getting pregnant later?

 Women who quit the patch, ring, or IUD get pregnant at similar rates.
 Contrary to popular myth, modern IUDs do not hurt your future fertility.
 For some women who stop using the implant or the shot (Depo-Provera), it can take a few extra months to start normal menstrual cycles again.
 There may be a delay of up to two months after stopping the implant and up to six months after stopping the shot, but this varies from person to person, and most women get pregnant soon after stopping these methods.

 Okay, so birth control doesn’t hurt your chances of having a baby in the future.
 But there is something that does: untreated sexually transmitted infections (STIs).
 By the age of 25, one in two young people having sex will get an STI.

 One of the most common STIs is a bacterial infection called Chlamydia.
 It’s transmitted by sexual contact, and can be prevented by using condoms.
 It’s easy to treat with antibiotics, but it’s sneaky: three in four women with Chlamydia don’t know they have it because they have no symptoms.
 Half of men with Chlamydia have no symptoms either.
 The longer an STI like Chlamydia or Gonorrhea goes untreated in the female reproductive system, the higher the chance that it will cause scarring in the tubes that connect the ovaries and uterus.
-That scarring makes it difficult for an egg to travel the right direction, and hurts her chances of getting pregnant in the future.
+That scarring makes it difficult for an egg to travel the right direction, and hurts your chances of getting pregnant in the future.

 If you had sex with a new partner and didn’t use a condom, you can still protect yourself by getting tested.
 Luckily, getting tested for Chlamydia or Gonorrhea is easy and painless: you just pee in a cup.
 Getting treated just means taking some pills for a week.
 If you test positive, there are a bunch of different ways you can tell a partner he or she should get tested.
 And for future reference, here are some tips for making sex safer.